-I finally decided to continue my education in Europe.
+I decided to continue my education in Europe.
 I left for Luzern, Switzerland to study chocolates and pastry arts at Bachmann Confiserie.
 When I returned from Switzerland, I was hired as the Executive Pastry Chef for The Gatehouse Restaurant, a four star restaurant and catering company based in Rhode Island.

 Once I was married and started a family, I left the restaurant and catering life and decided to follow my dreams of working for myself while making my family my priority.
 In 2000, I decided to fulfill my dream of running and owning my own business.
-What started as Rachel’s Pastries, evolved into Rachel’s Sugar Shop, in 2015 and I opened my own storefront.
+What started as Rachel’s Pastries, evolved into Rachel’s Sugar Shop, in 2015, and I opened my own storefront.
 I specialized in unusual requests.
 I sculpted exquisite cakes, designed custom cookies, and created delicious pastries.
 I searched far and wide for the best ingredients for my quality products.
 Sugar really was my passion.
 For 4 years, Rachel’s Sugar Shop was an integral part of the Cranston community.
-Making *All Things Sweet* for old friends and new friends that I made through the shop.
+Creating *All Things Sweet* for old friends and new friends that I made through the shop.
 Giving back to that community by donating to school, scouting, charitable, and gubernatorial events, to name a few.

 In January of 2019, I decided to close my store front to spend more time with my family.
 It was a wonderful run.
 I have no regrets because it brought me closer to a lot of wonderful people and I will never wonder, “What if…” For now, I’m cherishing this time with my family.
 Thank you for the many years of love and support.
 You’ll never know how much it has meant to me.
-Who knows what our new beginning will be.
+Who knows what my new beginning will be.
 But when I figure it out, I’ll be sure to let you know right here and on social media.